 Almost as long as humans have been practicing medicine, the use of animals to test that medicine has existed.
-Recently, there has been a push to remove animal testing from all cosmetic products and there are now increasing numbers of lotions, mascaras, and eyeliners that are “cruelty-free”.
+Recently, there has been a push to remove animal testing from all cosmetic products and there are now increasing numbers of lotions, mascaras, and eyeliners that are “cruelty-free.”
 Many companies, however, still require animal testing before releasing products for human use.
 Though there are arguable “benefits” obtained from such experimentation, the use of any animals as test subjects for human products is unjustified.

-To begin, we must define the words “animal testing”, “unjustified”, and to ensure we are all on the same page, “animal”.
+To begin, we must define the words “animal testing”, “unjustified”, and to ensure we are all on the same page, “animal.”
 What exactly is animal testing?
 To put it broadly, animal testing is the use of animals in laboratory experimentation for the purpose of furthering human knowledge.
-With that being said, what does the word “unjustified”, mean?
+With that being said, what does the word “unjustified” mean?
 An “unjustified” action is one that cannot be supported with reasonable explanations or is an action that is not morally right.
 An “animal” is any living creature made up of eukaryotic cells that can feel both pain and pleasure – that includes rats, fish, and gorillas, but excludes bacteria and plants.
 With those definitions in mind, I argue that it is unjustified to use animals in laboratory experiments because it is both unreasonable and immoral.

 What, you may wonder, makes animal testing unreasonable?
 It is unreasonable because it is an action in which large amounts of suffering are caused without obtaining the information sought.
-Surely everyone can agree with the following statement: “the repetition of an activity in which large amounts of suffering are caused without producing desired results is unreasonable”.
+Surely everyone can agree with the following statement: “the repetition of an activity in which large amounts of suffering are caused without producing desired results is unreasonable.”
 Let’s say you had very severe acne and decided to eat waffles to try and reduce the number of pimples on your face.
 Unfortunately, the waffles cause you to have terrible indigestion, break out in hives, and suffer a heart attack.
 On top of all that, your acne does not show any signs of clearing up.
 Would you continue to eat the waffles even though you will suffer tremendous pain and see no desired improvement?
 The reasonable answer is no, of course not.
 Though supporters of animal testing may argue that animal experimentation produces positive results that “greatly outweigh” the amount of suffering caused, the concept is the same for animal testing.
 Testing products and drugs on animals is an ineffective way to determine how human bodies will react to the given product or drug: “a new medicinal compound entering Phase 1 testing…is estimated to have only an 8 percent chance of reaching the market” (FDA).
 The millions of animals that suffer each year do so for tests producing very little relevant data.
 The amount of suffering caused to obtain such limited data is unreasonable and therefore unjustified.

-Critics might argue that the percentage of drugs that fail in human trials would be even higher if all animal testing was eliminated, but the truth remains that products and drugs will simply react one way when in contact with animal skin and tissue and a different way in human features.
+Critics might argue that the percentage of drugs that fails in human trials would be even higher if all animal testing were eliminated, but the truth remains that products and drugs will simply react one way when in contact with animal skin and tissue and a different way in human features.
 This discrepancy renders animal test results irrelevant to how human bodies will react.
 Just as the waffles were ineffective at removing acne, so to is animal testing an ineffective indicator of human reactions to products.
 That is why animal testing is unreasonable – it does not reliably determine what effects the product or drug will have on a human body, no matter how many tests on animals are done.
 As we have established earlier, an unreasonable practice is an unjustifiable one.